Azure/azure-sdk-for-java/sdk/communication/CONTRIBUTING.md

 ### Running the New-TestResources and Remove-TestResources Scripts

 You may want to run the `New-TestResources.ps1` or `Remove-TestResources.ps1` scripts to test resource deployments in the SDK Live Test pipelines locally.
-You will need to add the additional `-TestResourceDirectories` parameter when running these scripts.
+You will need to add the additional `-TestResourcesDirectory` parameter when running these scripts.
 If you are using the shared `test-resources.json` you can point to `communication/test-resources/`.
 If you are using a custom `test-resources.json`, you can point to `communication/<package-name>/test-resources.json`.

 ### Samples and building